 1) Value Added Products - These are products that add value to the base crops(s) being grown.
 Products such as cheeses, dried fruits, alcohol, teas, jams, soaps, sausages, jerky and extracts can add profitability.
 With a return to small scale production and manufacture, this group of products is becoming ever more popular.

-2) Aquaculture - Depending on what types of water are available to the farmer, a wide variety of fish and crustaceans can be raised.
+2) Aquaculture - Depending on what types of water is available to the farmer, a wide variety of fish and crustaceans can be raised.
 Ponds, lakes and saltwater bodies can be used to raise trout, crawfish, oysters, catfish, tilapia, bait fish clams and more.
 This also takes some of the pressure off of wild fish stocks.

 3) Feed and Forage for Livestock - Growing hay for other livestock farmers.
 Grains such as birdseed, sunflower and millet make for great poultry feed and crops such as turnips and beets are great for livestock foraging.